Daniel-BD/AudioTales_Narrative_Passwords/README.md

 ### How to install and run:

 Android:
 For Android, there is a pre-compiled .apk file (called 'android_install_file.apk' at the root of the repo) you can download and install directly.
+The app will be called 'narrative_passwords' on your phone.

 iOS:
 On iOS you have to build the project yourself.